 “The plain truth is that it’s impossible for two human beings to live together for any length of time and not hurt each other.
 All too often life gets in the way of living.

-Of course, what we see as irritations or imperfections coming from our spouse isn’t viewed the same way, from his or her perspective.
-They look at them as somehow more “normal” or excusable.
+Of course, what we see as irritations or imperfections coming from our spouse most often aren’t viewed the same way, from each of their perspectives.
+They look at their own imperfections as somehow more “normal” or excusable.
+But it’s not so with their spouse’s.

-I read comments and emails continually where one spouse is complaining about the other.
-But then he or she writes, “I know I’m not perfect, but…” It’s amazing how our “imperfections” are excusable but our spouse’s aren’t.
-So often it’s all in how you look at it… perspective.
+We continually read emails, in addition to comments on the Marriage Missions web site, where one spouse is complaining about the other.
+But then he or she writes, “I know I’m not perfect, but…” It’s amazing how our “imperfections” are excusable, but our spouses aren’t.
+It’s all in how you look at it… perspective is often slanted in our direction.

 Little Irritations Can Be Highly Irritating

-Now, I’m not talking about abusive actions here, or adultery.
-Those type of situations need to be dealt with differently.
-I’m talking about little irritating things we do or our spouse does, which can really get to us.
+Now, we’re not talking about abusive actions here, or adultery.
+Those types of situations need to be dealt with differently (and we do so in corresponding topics on the Marriage Missions web site).
+We’re talking about irritating things our spouse does, which can really get to us.
 This is especially true if they’re done over and over again, with no end in sight.

-A little gnat can drive us crazy.
+It can drive us a little crazy.
+It’s much like a little gnat that can drive us crazy.
 It keeps buzzing at us over and over again even after we’ve swatted at it repeatedly.
 Some of these habits can get to us in the same way.

-The perspective is though, that when you have a lion of a problem “licking” at your feet, the gnat of a problem doesn’t seem quite so important.
-I have several widow friends of mine who have given me a different perspective on the “gnat” problems I’ve had with my husband.
-They’d give anything to exchange problems with me.
-And when I think of them, I also think, “Thank you Lord, I needed that reminder!”
+However, the perspective is that when you have a lion of a problem “licking” at your feet, the gnat-sized problem doesn’t seem quite so important.
+We have several widow and widower friends of ours who have given us a different perspective on the “gnat” problems we’ve had with each other.
+They’d give anything to exchange problems with us.
+And when we think of them, we also think, “Thank you Lord, we needed that reminder!”

 Perspective Concerning Irritations

-Truly, I’m not trying to minimize how maddening these irritations can be.
-I’ve had to work through these matters too.
-And I sure saw this week that I’m not the only one who struggles with a spouse’s irritating habits.
-We’ve received quite a number of emails from spouses who are dealing with these issues.
-A few days ago someone wrote us the following:
+Truly, we’re not trying to minimize how maddening these irritations can be.
+We’ve had to work through these matters too.
+And we know that we’re not the only ones who struggle with a spouse’s irritating habits.
+We’ve received numerous emails from spouses who are dealing with these issues.
+A few days ago, someone wrote us the following:

 “Thank you.
 This is exactly what I/ we needed.
 I have had thoughts of divorce due to issues as such.”

 Divorce!
-Oh… how we need perspective here!
+Oh… how we need perspective here concerning irritations!
 OUCH!!!
 We pray this couple can work through these problems and erase “divorce” from being an option they will entertain in any way.

 From Fiji: